p-arndt/dorcs/docs/index.md

 - **Live reload** – watch mode for development with smart content updates
 - **Multiple themes** – choose from 20+ built-in themes
 - **Search** – built-in search functionality
+- **Edit Mode** – online editing with authentication (create, edit, delete files directly in the browser)

 ## How It Works